As I have mentioned in previous posts, accepting your diagnosis isn’t as easy as it may first sound.

 You may find yourself questioning every aspect of your diagnosis and treatment, which likely will increase your stress levels.

-Chronic stress is already a major issue for any chronic condition, and mental and physical health seems to be intertwined for many people.
+Chronic stress is already a major issue for any chronic condition, and mental and physical health are intertwined for many people.

 Al’s acceptance process was in some ways more straightforward.
 He had damage that could easily be seen on an X-ray, and was visible for close to two years afterward (in the form of using a cane).